lbhaskar4/test/.gitlab/issue_templates/Exception-request.md

 ## Potential negative impact of picking

-(Explain what could be go wrong with the release if the MR is picked and include an estimate on the potential number of users affected by any negative impact.)
+(Explain what could be go wrong with the release if the MR is picked and include an estimate of the potential number of users affected by any negative impact.)

 ## Sign-off